 Creating Certified Mail Labels Online

 Ready to skip the trip to the Post Office?
-Certified Mail Labels makes it easy to create and print your Certified Mail labels online!
+USPS Certified Mail Labels makes it easy to create and print your Certified Mail labels online!
 Once you create an account and set up your payment information, we'll walk you through the steps required to print USPS Certified Mail, Return Receipt Electronic, and more.

 The best part?
 Once you mail your items, we'll send our Electronic Delivery Confirmation Report™ directly to your inbox so you can be confident your pieces were securely delivered.